Xeift/Kizmeow-NFT-Discord-Bot/README.md

-//this repl is not finish yet.if you want to try, you can invite the bot to your test server via [this link](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands) i will make an english ver bot later:)
+//this repl is not finish yet.if you want to try, you can invite the bot to your test server via [this link](https://discord.com/api/oauth2/authorize?client_id=886198731328868402&permissions=534727097920&scope=bot%20applications.commands) i will make an english ver bot and more detailed tutorial later:)

 Note
 -----------------